tatkien/BRISC2025_segmentation/web_based/README.md

 **Model loading fails**: Verify checkpoint paths and format compatibility

-**Low accuracy**: Ensure you're using trained checkpoints, not random weights
+**Low accuracy**: Ensure you're using trained checkpoints, which satisfy SWIN-HAFNet (or U-Net) architecture, not random weights